John S. Service: Disloyalty charges

-Return to the State Department
+Return to State Department

 Service returned to active duty in the State Department in 1957.
-First, he was assigned to State's transportation division.
+Firstly, he was assigned to its transportation division.
 In 1959, he was given a security clearance after a new internal hearing.
-Undersecretary of state for administration Loy Henderson approved the clearance, but noted that Service's "action in the Amerasia case was reprehensible and has brought serious discredit upon the Foreign Service..."
+Undersecretary of State for Administration Loy Henderson approved the clearance, but noted that Service's "action in the Amerasia case was reprehensible and has brought serious discredit upon the Foreign Service..,."
 Henderson's qualified approval allowed Service to continue his career, but prevented him from ever being promoted again.
-To avoid a Senate fight over a Service confirmation, the State Department decided to assign Service to head the consulate in Liverpool – "but without the associated title or pay grade".
-Though Service continued to get excellent performance reviews in every position he held, the State Department refused to promote him.
+To avoid a Senate fight over a Service confirmation, the State Department decided to assign Service to head the consulate in Liverpool "but without the associated title or pay grade."

+Though Service continued to get excellent performance reviews in every position that he held, the State Department refused to promote him.
 He retired in 1962 and pursued a Master of Arts degree in political science at the University of California, Berkeley.
 After earning his degree, Service worked as library curator for the school's Center for Chinese Studies into the 1970s, and then served as editor for the center's publications.

-In 1971, preceding President Richard Nixon's visit to China, Service was one of a handful of Americans invited back to the country, as relations with the U.S. were normalized.
-He met with Zhou Enlai again during his visit, and he and his wife Caroline appeared on the cover of Parade Magazine.
+In 1971, preceding President Richard Nixon's visit to China, Service was one of a handful of Americans invited back to the country, as relations with the US were normalized.
+He met with Zhou Enlai again during his visit, and he and his wife, Caroline, appeared on the cover of Parade Magazine.